videojs/mux.js/docs/test-content.md

 - Use ffmpeg to convert `ouput.mp4` to a flv file:

-  `ffmpeg -i output.mp4 -c:v libx264 -crf 19 -profile:v baseline output.flv`
+  `ffmpeg -i output.mp4 -acodec copy -vcodec copy output.flv`

-  `-crf` affects the quality of the file output.

 - Use [libcaption](#libcaption) to embed the captions into the flv:
 **Note**: There's an open PR to double control codes that should be used instead of master https://github.com/szatmary/libcaption/pull/33